aimeos/aimeos-docs/src/cronjobs/catalog-csv-import.md

 [
     'text' => [
         0 => 'text.languageid',
-        1 => 'text.typeid',
-        2 => 'text.type',
+        1 => 'text.type',
-        3 => 'text.label',
+        2 => 'text.label',
-        4 => 'text.content',
+        3 => 'text.content',
-        5 => 'text.status',
+        4 => 'text.status',
     ],
 ]
 ```

-The content and the type (or typeid) is required as the minimum amount of data.
+The content and the type is required as the minimum amount of data.
 If you don't have a CSV field for the language ID, the text is imported with the language of the first locale item of the site the importer is running for.
 Similarly, the label will be the content shorten to max.
 255 bytes and the status is set to enabled ("1") if not available.

 Additionally, you can import values for the catalog list relation as well: